capmeth/acid/docsite/docs/integration/parsers.md

 - `default` **any**: the default value for the property
 - `values` **any**: legal enumerated values

-The provided JsDoc parser will provide much of the above depending on how detailed the JsDoc comments are.
+The provided JsDoc parser can provide much of the above depending on how detailed the JsDoc comments are.

 **The JsDoc Parser**

-The second parameter passed to a parsing function is a JSDoc parser that looks only for JSDoc tags that ACID understands as well as some other non-standard tags that are used in the docsite.
+The second parameter passed to a parsing function is a JsDoc parser that looks only for JsDoc tags that ACID understands as well as some other non-standard tags that are used in the docsite.

-It is a function that can parse any string as JSDoc with or without the standard comment markings.
+It is a function that can parse any string as JsDoc with or without the standard comment markings.
 It can also be passed a string with HTML comment markings (`<!-- -->`).

 It will return an object with all the relevant data found in the comment parsed.